seanreed1111/sql-recipes/recipes.md

 ---

 ## Problem
-## You want to know the values for other columns in the row that contains a MINimum or MAXimum value.
+## You want to know the values for other columns in the row that contains a minimum or maximum value.

 ## Solution
 ## Use two statements and a user-defined variable.
 Or use a subquery.
 Or use a join.

 ## Discussion
-## MIN( ) and MAX( ) find the endpoints of a range of values, but sometimes when finding a MINimum or MAXimum value, you’re also interested in other values FROM the row in which the value occurs.
+## MIN( ) and MAX( ) find the endpoints of a range of values, but sometimes when finding a minimum or maximum value, you’re also interested in other values FROM the row in which the value occurs.
 For example, you can find the largest state population like this:

 ```sql
 SELECT MAX(population) FROM states;